Account

 What is the Qualified Business Income deduction?

 This deduction, occasionally referred to as the Section 199A deduction, was created as part of the 2017 Tax Cuts and Jobs Act (TCJA) and became effective in 2018.
-Qualified pass-through business owners can take tax deductions of up to 20% of their net business income.
-The QBI deduction only reduces the amount of federal income taxes owed by qualified business owners. it does not reduce Social Security or Medicare tax obligations (self-employment tax) or net investment income tax.
+Qualified pass-through business owners can take tax deductions of up to 20% of their qualified business income.
+The QBI deduction only reduces the amount of federal income taxes owed by qualified business owners; it does not reduce Social Security or Medicare tax obligations (self-employment tax) or net investment income tax.

 Who is eligible to take advantage of the QBI deduction?

 The second requirement to take the QBID is that the pass-through business must have qualified business income for the tax period.
-The IRS defines qualified business income as the “net amount of qualified income, gain, deduction and loss from any qualified trade or business.”
-QBI does not include capital gains, capital losses, or dividends, interest income not allocable to the business, wage income paid to S corporation shareholders, commodities transactions, foreign currency gains or losses, qualified REIT dividends, and certain other types of receipts.
+The IRS defines qualified business income as the “net amount of qualified income, gain, deduction, and loss from any qualified trade or business.”
+QBI does not include capital gains, capital losses, dividends, interest income not allocable to the business, wage income paid to S corporation shareholders, commodities transactions, foreign currency gains or losses, qualified REIT dividends, or certain other types of receipts.

 Is rental real estate income considered qualified business income for this business deduction?